Neakasa Teams Up With Chongker For Three Exciting Giveaways Over The Next 30 Days

 (MENAFN- EIN Presswire)

-LOS ANGELES, AR, UNITED STATES, September 24, 2024 /EINPresswire / -- Neakasa, a global brand in pet care and home cleaning products, is excited to announce its collaboration with Chongker for three unique giveaways.
-These giveaways, featuring Chongker's handmade realistic cat plush backpacks and Neakasa's premium cat litter, offer all pet owners the chance to win amazing prizes while celebrating the upcoming Amazon Prime Day in autumn.
+LOS ANGELES, CA, UNITED STATES, September 24, 2024 /EINPresswire / -- Neakasa, a leading brand in pet care and home cleaning products, is excited to announce its collaboration with Chongker for three unique giveaways.
+These giveaways, featuring Chongker's handmade realistic cat plush backpacks and Neakasa's premium cat litter, offer all pet owners the chance to win amazing prizes while celebrating the upcoming Neakasa's Amazon Prime Big Deal Days.

 About Neakasa